Essential Study Skills

 Becker, Lucinda M.

-This chapter from Presenting Your Research: Conferences, Symposiums, Poster Presentations and Beyond outlines the structure and organization of research poster presentation sessions at conferences and symposia and provides advice on considering the size, design, use and colour and branding of posters in the sciences and humanities.
+This chapter from Presenting Your Research: Conferences, Symposiums, Poster Presentations and Beyond outlines the structure and organization of research poster presentation sessions at conferences and symposia.
+It also provides advice on considering the size, design, use and colour and branding of posters in the sciences and humanities.

 Preparing for an Exam